lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This document defines the Static Context Header Compression (SCHC) framework, which provides both header compression and fragmentation functionalities.
 SCHC has been tailored for Low Power Wide Area Networks (LPWAN).

-SCHC compression is based on a common static context stored in both LPWAN devices and in the network sides.
-This document defines SCHC header compression mechanism and its deployment for IPv6/UDP headers.
+SCHC compression is based on a common static context stored in both the LPWAN devices and the network side.
+This document defines a header compression mechanism and its application to compress IPv6/UDP headers.
 This document also specifies a fragmentation and reassembly mechanism that is used to support the IPv6 MTU requirement over the LPWAN technologies.
-The Fragmentation is needed for IPv6 datagrams that, after SCHC compression or when it has not been possible to apply such compression, still exceed the layer two maximum payload size.
+Fragmentation is needed for IPv6 datagrams that, after SCHC compression or when such compression was not possible, still exceed the layer two maximum payload size.

-The SCHC header compression mechanism is independent of the specific LPWAN technology over which it will be used.
-Note that this document defines generic functionalities and advisedly offers flexibility with regard to parameters settings and mechanism choices, that are expected to be made in other technology-specific documents.
+The SCHC header compression mechanism is independent of the specific LPWAN technology over which it is used.
+Note that this document defines generic functionalities and advisedly offers flexibility with regard to parameter settings and mechanism choices.
+Such settings and choices are expected to be made in other technology-specific documents.

 --- middle